Doug Carter: Storylines

 As Doug and Ste prepare to leave together, Leanne throws a last minute leaving party.
-At the leaving party, Sinead O'Connor (Stephanie Davis) brings back a bag from which she stole from Trevor thinking it's full of cash to give to Doug and Ste as a leaving present, but she is unaware that it's actually a bomb set up by Clare Devine (Gemma Bissix) to kill the McQueens at Mercedes' 30th birthday party at The Loft.
-Sinead tells Doug she has a surprise for them and he tells her to go get it, when she opens the bag she quickly realises it's a bomb and screams Ste's name but it's too late and the bomb explodes.
+At the leaving party, Sinead O'Connor (Stephanie Davis) brings back a bag from which she stole from Trevor thinking it is full of cash to give to Doug and Ste as a leaving present, but she is unaware that it is actually a bomb set up by Clare Devine (Gemma Bissix) to kill the McQueens at Mercedes' 30th birthday party at The Loft.
+Sinead tells Doug she has a surprise for them and he tells her to go get it, when she opens the bag she quickly realises it is a bomb and screams Ste's name but it is too late and the bomb explodes.
 Gaining consciousness, Doug helps Sinead out of the collapsing building and she tells him that he is bleeding but he ignores it and goes back in for Ste.
 After finding Ste and attempting to rescue him, the floor collapses above and traps both Doug and Ste.
 With a wall separating them, the pair share some home truths.
 After the paramedics find Ste and Doug, Ste tells Doug he is okay but Doug does not reply.
 As Ste looks over, he sees that Doug has died and holds him in his arms, heartbroken.

-Six years later, Ste went to stay with his parents before going to Newcastle after being freed from the hands of Stuart Summer and Jonny Baxter and their far-right extremism and being shunned by the entire village including his friends and family.
-Upon returning to the village, he mentions to Tony that Dougs parents are still friendly towards him.
+Six years later, Ste goes to stay with Doug's parents.
+Upon returning to the village, he mentions to Tony that Doug's parents are still friendly towards him.